 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

 Climate Lobbying Overview: The Japanese Business Federation (Keidanren) has historically lobbied negatively on many strands of climate change regulation in Japan.
-In the recent years however, Keidanren has become more positive in its top-line statements, placing increasing emphasis on promoting technologies and innovation to achieve the national 2050 carbon neutrality goal announced by the Japanese government.
-Despite this shift in its top-line messaging, Keidanren’s position continues to be oppositional towards regulatory measures, emphasizing the role of voluntary measures and initiatives that it leads.
+In the recent years however, Keidanren has become more positive in its top-line statements, placing increasing emphasis on investment and technology innovation to achieve the national 2030 and 2050 carbon neutrality goal announced by the Japanese government.
+Despite this shift in its top-line messaging, Keidanren’s position continues to be oppositional towards regulated carbon taxes and the phaseout of thermal power, emphasizing the role of voluntary initiatives that it leads.
 This is significant as many Japanese corporations defer their political engagement to trade associations, of which Keidanren is probably the most powerful and influential.

-Keidanren has traditionally emphasized the financial burden of measures to boost renewable energy, including in its public comment to the 5th Basic Energy Mix proposal in 2018.
-In 2019, Keidanren appears to show some degree of support towards promoting renewable energy, but on the condition that this fulfills the requirements of “low-cost” and “stable” energy.
-In October 2021, in a public comment on the 6th Basic Energy Plan, Keidanren frames its support for renewables becoming the main power source in 2030, on the condition that they must be "low cost" and "stable", while emphasizing the economic concerns of the feed-in-tariff.
+Positioning on Energy Transition: Keidanren’s position on the energy transition are generally negative.
+In a public comment on the 6th Basic Energy Plan in October 2021, Keidanren framed its support for renewables becoming the main power source in 2030, on the condition that they must be "low cost" and "stable", while emphasizing the economic concerns of the Feed-in-Tariff (FIT).
 In the same submission, Keidanren opposed the rapid phasing out of fossil power, especially criticizing the reduced share of LNG-fired power proposed in the draft Energy Plan.

 Industry Association Governance: Keidanren appears to have disclosed its board and company memberships as well as about membership (chairs) of committees and working groups.
 Keidanren has partially disclosed its positions on climate change policies relevant to its operations and has some detailed engagement activities undertaken to influence these policies.
 It also has a dedicated webpage regarding its climate change positions and direct engagement on climate relevant policy issues.